Reporting

 Available reports

-Ticket Analysis
+Tickets Analysis

-This report is useful in identifying where teams are spending the most time, and helps determine if there is an uneven workload distribution among the support staff.
+This report is useful for identifying where teams are spending the most time, and helps determine if there is an uneven workload distribution among the support staff.
 The default report counts the number of tickets per team and groups them by stage.

 View of Ticket Analysis report default view.